Rosy Veincap Facts

 - However, later researchers reclassified it a number of different times.
 Experts eventually reclassified it as the sole member of the genus Rhodotus.
 The French mycologist, René Maire, most recently placed this marvelous species there in 1926.

 - Sadly, though, the gorgeous Rosy Veincap appears to be declining rapidly in numbers.
 That unfortunate trend further seems to hold true throughout the entirety of its known range.
-There IUCN, therefore, currently lists it as Near Threatened on its Red List.
+The IUCN therefore currently lists it as Near Threatened on its Red List.

 - It presently faces several threats to its continued existence as a species.
 For the moment, the leading cause of its decline appears to be habitat degradation and outright loss.
 Understandably, it also now finds itself at risk due to the perils of climate change.